2ndSightLab/ai-tracker/fixed.md

 🟢 Added some info to cost tracking.

-🟡 Set up an account for Kiro in an Alt region in test account > So MANY PROBLEMS.
-See AWS Wish List
+🟢 Set up an account for Kiro in an Alt region in test account > So MANY PROBLEMS.
+See AWS Wish List >> THIS TOOK HOURS.
+SHOULD HAVE TAKEN MINUTES.

 ## 7/1/2026